 (b) by reason only that, as a result of a variation, the amount due to a credit provider is satisfied or reduced.

+[Section 70 amended by No. 12 of 2008 s.
+52.]

 71. Deferral charge

 (1) Where a credit provider and a debtor agree to vary a credit sale contract, or a loan contract, by the deferral of the payment of an amount payable by the debtor under the contract, the credit provider shall not make a charge in respect of the deferral unless —